Plagiarism leads to serious consequences. To avoid it, you must know the various types of plagiarism, so you can keep them out of your writing.

 7 Most Common Types Of Plagiarism

 Before you can avoid plagiarism as a writer, you must be able to identify it.
-Here are six different types of plagiarism that can sneak their way into your writing.
+Here are seven different types of plagiarism that can sneak their way into your writing.

 1. Global Plagiarism